NUSTemple/pycharm-tutorial/01-create-a-project-in-pycharm.md

-# This chapter we will create a example project in PyCharm
+This chapter we will create a example project in PyCharm

+[TOC]

 ## Sample Folder Structure